TinselTowns/mandelbrot-explorer/README.md

-# mandelbrot-explorer
+## Mandelbrot Explorer 🌌

+An interactive web-based Mandelbrot Set viewer.

+- Zoom and pan across the fractal
+- Choose between multiple color palettes (cosmic, fire, blue, etc.)
-Explore the Mandelbrot Set with interactive zooming, panning, and custom color palettes.
-Save your current view as a PNG image.
+- Save your current view as a PNG image

+Built using plain HTML5 Canvas and JavaScript.